 Mice or House Mouse

 Mice have covered short hair that often spotted in light brown, black or grey in colour.
 They are characterized by lighter bellies, long ears and distinguished long straight hair at the snout.
 Adult mice typically weigh about 12 to 30 grams and can be 20cm long.
-Mouse makes their living in farm fields, grassy and wooded areas that are generally dark and often in close proximity to food sources.
+The mouse makes its living in farm fields, grassy and wooded areas that are generally dark and often in close proximity to food sources.
 They are very active creatures and always found roaming in wide spread areas.
 Mice are capable of sensing food materials from a very long distance.
-A female mouse can yield to six pups at a single litter and each pup attains maturity of about 35 days from birth.
+A female mouse can yield up to six pups at a single litter and each pup attains to maturity in about 35 days from birth.
 Mice have sharp hearing capability and they often produce squeaking sounds when communicating.

-Norway rats are comparatively large rodents than the other species that measures more than 40cm in length with its tail alone measuring to 21 cm.
-It weighs 500grams and often spotted with shaggy brown or grey fur with marked scales over its ears and tail.
+Norway rats are comparatively larger rodents than the other species, and measures more than 40cm in length with its tail alone measuring up to 21 cm.
+It weighs 500 grams and is often spotted with shaggy brown or grey fur with marked scales over its ears and tail.
 Norway rats live in communities and they preferably make their home in underground burrows through which they can enter into buildings.
-Female can yield four to 22 pups at a single litter.
+Females can yield four to 22 pups at a single litter.
 It is very difficult to spot Norway rats as they literally hide during daytime keeping themselves invisible from humans.
-The only way to exterminate is by driving them out of their hiding spaces by passing fumes of rodenticides, keeping bait or by placing traps.
+The only way to exterminate them is by driving them out of their hiding spaces by passing fumes of rodenticides, keeping bait or by placing traps.

 Destruction Caused by Rodents – Why are they pests?